Templates · 6 min read

 S By The ChannelOS team

-The ChannelOS slide editor, where a show becomes a template
+The ChannelOS digital signage template designer, where a show becomes a template

 Every digital-signage tool ships with templates.
 The difference is where they come from.
 In most tools you get a fixed gallery you can pick from and nudge a little — someone else decided what’s in it, and that’s the list.
-This post is about the other way: how to make your own digital signage template in ChannelOS, put it where others can find it, and remix anyone else’s in a single click.
+This post is about the other way: the digital signage template designer in ChannelOS, how to make your own template with it, and how to remix anyone else’s in a single click.

 The short version: a template isn’t a special thing you author differently.
 It’s just a show you decided to share.